-It is crucial to recognize that while BBL 1 did not reach all desired targets in math, progress is clearly evident in mathematics.
-BBL 1 exhibited resilience and adaptability in the face of pandemic and post-pandemic challenges, especially with regards to disrupted learning.
-A significant factor contributing to our progress has been the stability in staffing within our math department, which has ensured effective teaching strategies aligned with our pedagogical approach, the subordination of teaching to learning.
+It is crucial to recognize that while BBL 2 did not reach all desired targets in math, progress is clearly evident in mathematics.
+BBL 2 exhibited resilience and adaptability in the face of pandemic and post-pandemic challenges, especially with regards to disrupted learning.
+A significant factor contributing to our progress has been the stability in staffing within our math

-The percent of proficient students who have been enrolled with us for at least two years saw an increase of 49% to 60% within a year.
-Despite the lingering setbacks caused by aforementioned pandemic-related challenges, the growth witnessed is a clear indicator that the interventions and teaching strategies implemented by BBL 1 in math are both effective and conducive to accelerated student learning.
+The percent of proficient students who have been enrolled with us for at least two years saw an increase of 39% to 60% within a year.
+Despite the lingering setbacks caused by aforementioned pandemic-related challenges, the growth witnessed is a clear indicator that the interventions and teaching strategies implemented by BBL 2 in math are both effective and conducive to accelerated student learning.

-Moreover, BBL 1 continues its track record of outperforming both its resident district and schools of similar socioeconomic levels.
-60% of BBL 1 students passed the NYS math test as compared to District 11, which has a 41% passing rate.
-Students in our school outperformed students in schools with comparable socioeconomic levels to a meaningful degree, with an effect size of 0.83.
+Moreover, BBL 2 continues its track record of outperforming both its resident district and schools of similar socioeconomic levels.
+60% of BBL 2 students passed the NYS math test as compared to District 11, which has a 41% passing rate.
+Students in our school outperformed students in schools with comparable socioeconomic levels to a meaningful degree, with an effect size of 0.32.

-The table below demonstrates that in addition to outperforming District 11, our students outscored the borough and New York City students in grades 3 and 4 in mathematics.
+The table below demonstrates that in addition to outperforming District 11, our students outscored the borough in grades 3, 4, and 5, as well as New York City in grades 3 and 5 in mathematics.
 As we anticipate further data from New York State and NYC charter schools, and given our consistent staff retention in this department, we are confident that our mathematics scores will continue on an upward trajectory.

 The utilization of assessments like the NWEA MAP is valuable as it offers a comprehensive view of student performance.
-In BBL 1's second year of implementing this assessment, we have taken diligent steps to solidify our administration processes and protocols, ensuring that the data derived are both reliable and valid.
+In BBL 2's second year of implementing this assessment, we have taken diligent steps to solidify our administration processes and protocols, ensuring that the data derived are both reliable and valid.